 Monitoring funding to statistics with accuracy

-This section provides information on how to monitor support to statistics and how the accurate data of the PRESS report, which is also used for reporting SDG indicator 17.19.1 (“Dollar Value of all resources made available to strengthen statistical capacity in developing countries”), is generated.
+This section provides information on how to monitor support to statistics and how the data of the PRESS, which is also used for reporting SDG indicator 17.19.1 (“Dollar Value of all resources made available to strengthen statistical capacity in developing countries”), is generated.

-The PRESS report aims to provide a full picture of international support to statistics.
+The PRESS aims to provide a full picture of international support to statistics.
 To achieve this goal, it mainly takes advantage of two data sources:

 OECD’s Creditor Reporting System

-The first is the Organisation for Economic Co-operation and Development (OECD)’s Creditor Reporting System (CRS), which records data from OECD Development Assistance Committee (DAC) members (donors) and some non-DAC donors.
+The Organisation for Economic Co-operation and Development (OECD)’s Creditor Reporting System (CRS) records data from OECD Development Assistance Committee (DAC) members (donors) and some non-DAC donors.
 This provides a comprehensive account of Official Development Assistance (ODA).
 Donors report to the CRS using specific codes for the sectors targeted by their aid activity.
-The Statistical Capacity Building (SCB) is designated by the sector code 16062.
-However, when statistical capacity building is a component of a larger project, it is not identified by this code, which causes the CRS figures to misestimate actual levels of support for international aid.
+Statistical Capacity Building (SCB) is designated by the sector code 16062.
+Each activity reported in CRS can only be assigned with one of the over 100 purpose codes.
+The use of code 16062 is limited by the reporter’s knowledge about the code, the cross-cutting nature of some activities and the lack of granularity in some reporting.
 PARIS21 is seeking to reduce this usually downward bias using a text analysis methodology (see Box 1).

 The CRS identifies a project donor by looking at the source of the funding.
 Countries are identified as donors if the flow is directly between them and the recipient country (type 1 in Figure 1), or if the flow is earmarked for a certain project and channelled through multilateral organisations (type 3 in Figure 1).
 If a project is funded by un-earmarked core contributions to multilateral organisations, the donors are marked as the multilateral organisations (types 2 and 4 in Figure 1).